yandex/odyssey/README.md

 Odissey has sophisticated asynchonous multi-threaded architecture which is driven by custom made coroutine engine: [machinarium](https://github.yandex-team.ru/pmwkaa/machinarium).
-Main idea behind coroutine design is to make event-driven asynchronous applications to look and feel like being written in synchronous-procedural maner instead of using traditional callback approach.
+Main idea behind coroutine design is to make event-driven asynchronous applications to look and feel like being written in synchronous-procedural manner instead of using traditional callback approach.

 Notes on architecture and internal design: [sources/README.md](sources/README.md).